Sally Gunnell: Television

 Gunnell worked as a television presenter, predominantly for the BBC, until 2006.
 She also co-hosted the game show Body Heat (1994–96) on ITV with Mike Smith and Jeremy Guscott.

 Gunnell was one of the four celebrity guests in the ITV's You Bet! – Series 7 (1993–94), co-winning with Michaela Strachan, donating her winnings to a charity working to find a cure for breast cancer.
 In 1997, she was the recipient of the "big red book" on the This is Your Life programme.

 In summer 2006, she was a celebrity showjumper in the BBC's Sport Relief event Only Fools on Horses.
 She also won a Weakest Link Sporting Heroes Special, first broadcast on 25 July 2009 on BBC One.

 She took part in a celebrity version of TV show Total Wipeout which aired on 2 January 2010.

 In 2012, Gunnell took part on ITV's The Cube and won £20,000 for her charity.

 Recognition

-In the 1993 New Year Honours, Gunnell was made an MBE (Member of the Order of the British Empire) and in the 1998 Queen's Birthday Honours, she was made an OBE (Officer of the Order of the British Empire).
+In the 1993 New Year Honours, Gunnell was made an MBE (Member of the Order of the British Empire) and in the 1998 Birthday Honours, she was made an OBE (Officer of the Order of the British Empire).
 In 2011, Gunnell was appointed Deputy Lieutenant of West Sussex.

-In 2012, Sally was one of five Olympians chosen as part of a series body-casting artworks by Louise Giblin exhibited in London and copies being sold in aid of the charity Headfirst.
+In 2012, Gunnell was one of five Olympians chosen as part of a series body-casting artworks by Louise Giblin exhibited in London and copies were being sold in aid of the charity Headfirst.

 Personal life

 Gunnell is married to fellow athlete Jonathan Bigg, and has three sons; Finley, Luca and Marley.
-She lives in Steyning, in West Sussex, just outside Brighton.
+She lives near Brighton in East Sussex.